Supernetting Tutorial: – Supernetting Explained with Examples

 10.0.0.0/23, 10.0.2.0/24, 10.0.3.0/25, 10.0.3.128/26, 10.0.3.192/27, 10.0.3.224/28, 10.0.3.240/30, 10.0.3.244/30, 10.0.3.248/30, 10.0.3.252/30

-In the first step, we arrange all subnets in ascending order based on their CIDR values.
-If the CIDR value of two subnets is the same, we use their network addresses.
-We also write the network and broadcast addresses of all subnets.
-We use them to identify contiguous subnets.
+In the first step, arrange all subnets in ascending order by CIDR value.
+If the CIDR value of two subnets is the same, use their network addresses.
+Write the network and broadcast addresses of all subnets as well.
+You will use them to identify contiguous subnets.

 Supernetting Example 1